How Many Volts In Amps

 Q: What's the difference between AC and DC volts?

 A: While both are measured in volts, AC voltage fluctuates periodically, changing direction, whereas DC voltage is constant and flows in one direction.
 This fundamental difference impacts how they are used in various applications.
-For example, AC is more easily transmitted over long distances, while DC is more suitable for battery-powered devices.
+As an example, AC is more easily transmitted over long distances, while DC is more suitable for battery-powered devices.

 Q: How can I measure volts and amps?